Legal Requirements for a Limited Company in Ireland

 Annual General Meeting

-Companies should hold an Annual General Meeting (AGM) within 18 months of incorporation and thereafter on an annual basis (must be an AGM in each calendar year).
+Companies should hold an Annual General Meeting (AGM) within 18 months of incorporation and thereafter on an annual basis (there must be an AGM in each calendar year).
 The AGM and board meetings should happen in Ireland, as the management and control of the company should be in Ireland.
 Some companies can dispense with the requirement of having an AGM if a resolution is signed to this effect.

 The purpose of an AGM is to allow the members of the company to ask questions, meet the directors, approve accounts, and get information regarding the company.